dnagenotek/policy/source/includes/_systems_access_policy.md

 * When access production systems via remote wireless connections, the same system access policies and procedures apply to wireless as all other connections, including wired.
 * Wireless networks managed within DNA Genotek non-production facilities (offices, etc) are secured with the following configurations:
 	* All data in transit over wireless is encrypted using WPA2 encryption;
-	* SSIDs are not broadcast;
-	* Passwords are rotated on a regular basis, presently quarterly.
-This process is managed by the DNA Genotek Security Officer.

 ## Employee Termination Procedures